-The whole point of using media relations strategy is to get the attention of press outlets right?
+The whole point of using a media relations strategy is to get the attention of media outlets right?
 Well, did you know that you can do this while also getting extra funding?
-Kickstarter is a great way to promote your business and get people excited.
+Kickstarter is a great way to promote your business and do crowdfunding for your product.

-Influencers are a very big part of promoting products and services at this point, there are even terms to describe them.
+In this day and age, influencer marketing is one of the most effective ways to promote your brand.
 Branding by association is an approach that brands have used for as long as media relations has been around.
-Think about this for a moment – why do we buy a certain product like Nike or Adidas?
+Think about this for a moment – why do we buy products like Nike or Adidas?
 The reason is that those companies use celebrities and famous athletes to endorse and promote their products.
-So, we assume and possibly think that those products are the best.
+So, we assume that those products are the best.

-The same thing applies when you are trying to build your brand, when people see that influencers and media experts are promoting your company, you will pique their curiosity and earn their trust.
+The same concept applies when you are trying to build your brand.
+When people see that influencers and media experts are promoting your company, you will pique their curiosity and earn their trust.
 As you create more interest, you will notice a boost in website traffic as people come to check you out.

-It is not necessary to use all of these tactics, but if you pick even just one or a handful and stick with them, you may accomplish exactly what you want with your business.
-Stick with it and you will make it!
+It is not necessary to use all of these tactics.
+All you need to do is pick one or a handful.
+If you stick with it, then you may accomplish exactly what you want with your business.